πŸ““GRE General/Writing Guide

 Science & Progress

-Scientific ethics, specialization, the limits of empiricism, technology and human values
+Scientific ethics, specialization, the limits of empiricism, technology and human values, the role of uncertainty

 Leadership & Success

-Qualities of effective leaders, individual achievement vs. collaboration, risk-taking, failure
+Qualities of effective leaders, individual vs. collaborative achievement, risk-taking, failure as a teacher

 Ready to practice your writing skills?